 6. That type of quasi-competition does not lead to an efficient market outcome.
-As noted, the purpose of capacity markets is to procure the lowest-cost of bundle of resources needed to reliably provide electricity by making resources compete based on the amount of "missing money" they require to cover their costs.12 To achieve that outcome efficiently, resources' capacity market offers must reflect all relevant costs minus all relevant revenues, including costs and revenues that are not derived directly from Commission-jurisdictional markets.13 If the market ignores some of those costs and
+As noted, the purpose of capacity markets is to procure the lowest-cost of bundle of resources needed to reliably provide electricity by making resources compete based on the amount of "missing money" they require to cover their costs.
+To achieve that outcome efficiently, resources' capacity market offers must reflect all relevant costs minus all relevant revenues, including costs and revenues that are not derived directly

-10 In ISO New England and NYISO, existing resources are exempt from mitigation.
+In ISO New England and NYISO, existing resources are exempt from mitigation.
 N.Y.
 Pub.
 Serv.
 Comm'n v.
 N.Y.
 Indep.
 Sys.
 Operator, 170 FERC ¶ 61,119, at P 38 (2020) (NYPSC v.
 NYISO) ("NYISO's buyer-side market power mitigation measures are applied to all new entrants in the mitigated capacity zones."); ISO New England Inc., 162 FERC ¶ 61,205 at P 3 ("ISO-NE utilizes a minimum offer price rule, or MOPR, that requires new capacity resources to offer their capacity at prices that are at or above a price floor set for each type of resource").
 The Commission's recent order in PJM applied the MOPR to existing resources, but makes them subject to a different-and generally more favorable-pricing regime than new resources.
 Calpine v.
 PJM, 169 FERC ¶ 61,239 at P 2 ("[T]he default offer price floor for applicable new resources will be the Net Cost of New Entry (Net CONE) for their resource class; the default offer price floor for applicable existing resources will be the Net Avoidable Cost Rate (Net ACR) for their resource class." (footnotes omitted)); id.
 (Glick, Comm'r, dissenting at PP 32-35) (criticizing the Commission for using different offer floor formulae for existing and new resources).

-11 See Calpine v.
+See Calpine v.
 PJM, 169 FERC ¶ 61,239 (Glick, Comm'r, dissenting at P 4).

-12 See supra P 4.
+See supra P 4.

-13 The periodic demand curve resets that occur in the eastern RTOs illustrate the exemptions, which permit a resource to bid below a default offer floor if it can convince the relevant market monitor that its estimated net going forward costs are below that floor.
+&lt;sup>9 In previous orders, the Commission has made much out of so-called unit-specific exemptions, which permit a resource to bid below a default offer floor if it can convince the relevant market monitor that its estimated net going forward costs are below that floor.
 If the resource succeeds in that endeavor, the market monitor permits the resource to bid at a lower, but still administratively determined, level.
 That is still administrative pricing.

-revenues, then the set of resources selected will not actually reflect the lowest-cost or most efficient means of ensuring resource adequacy.
+from Commission-jurisdictional markets.
+If the market ignores some of those costs and revenues, then the set of resources selected will not actually reflect the lowest-cost or most efficient means of ensuring resource adequacy.
 And yet that is where we find ourselves: All three eastern RTOs now force new resources to compete based on administratively determined estimates of their costs and revenues rather than their own estimates of what they need to make up the missing money.
 The result is neither a competitive market nor an efficient outcome.

-7. We got to this point largely because of the Commission's misguided belief that it must "protect" capacity markets from the influence of state public policies.14 That is simply wrong.
+7. We got to this point largely because of the Commission's misguided belief that it must "protect" capacity markets from the influence of state public policies.
+That is simply wrong.
 As explained below, the Commission's efforts to prop up prices by mitigating the effects of state public policies upset the jurisdictional balance that is the heart of the FPA and interfere with capacity markets' ability to produce efficient market outcomes.

 8. The FPA is clear.
 The states, not the Commission, are the entities responsible for shaping the generation mix.
-Although the FPA vests the Commission with jurisdiction over wholesale sales of electricity as well as practices affecting those wholesale sales,15
+Although the FPA vests the Commission with jurisdiction over wholesale sales of electricity as well as practices affecting those wholesale sales,